-An operating system (OS) is the software that allows a computer to run, as it manages all software and hardware on a computer, providing common services for programs and generally allowing a computer to run.
+An operating system (OS) is the software that manages all other software and hardware on a computer, providing common services for programs and generally allowing a computer to run.
 Other programs, generally referred to as application programs, need an operating system in order to function.
 Today, almost every device -- from graphical calculators, to smartphones, to desktop computers -- requires an operating system to function, some of which are created for specific hardware and others that are intended to run on a wide variety of devices.

 Among smartphones, Google's Android and Apple's iOS are the leading mobile operating systems in the world.
 Android's share is estimated at about 60 to 65 percent of the market, while iOS's share varies between 17 to 24 percent.
 Symbian OS, once a mobile market leader as recently as 2012, has seen its market share drop to less than one percent as of the end of 2015.
 Mobile OSes are also an important indicator in the smartphone sales market as they reflect sales trends.
 At one point, Symbian and RIM led the smartphone OS market in terms of sales, representing about 50 percent and 20 percent of smartphones sold at the beginning of 2009, respectively.
 By the fourth quarter of 2013, Symbian and RIM were installed on less than one percent of mobile phones sold that quarter.
 Android currently dominates the smartphone market in terms of OS share, being installed on around 81 percent smartphones sold in the fourth quarter of 2015, followed by Apple, with just under 18 percent.